The Tree That Owns Itself

 The tree has been featured in Ripley’s Believe it or Not on multiple occasions over the years.
 It ranks as one of Georgia’s most unique attractions, even if it might not have the national cachet of places like the Georgia Aquarium and Coca Cola Museum.

 Of course, the tree has its own Facebook page, where you can see images of the tree in various seasons, including its snow-covered winter view.
-If you ask me, that tree is a big publicity whore!
+If you ask me, that tree is just out for publicity!